luchr/ODEInterface.jl/doc/SolverOptions.md

   * at maximum 40 dimensions: d ≤ 40
   * The orders m(i) have to satisfy: 1 ≤ m(i) ≤ 4   for all i=1,2,…,n.

-All (Julia-)callback-functions (like rhs, etc.) use the in-situ call-mode, i.e. they have to write the result in an preallocated vector.
+All (Julia-)callback-functions (like rhs, etc.) use the in-situ call-mode, i.e. they have to write the result in a preallocated vector.

 ## rhs